ianwengchan/ianwengchan.github.io/_pages/about.md

 My name is Ian Weng Chan, but I am more commonly known as Sophia. (see ***Fun Fact*** below)

-I am an incoming PhD candidate in actuarial science at the University of Toronto, supervised by Prof. [Sheldon Lin](https://www.statistics.utoronto.ca/people/directories/all-faculty/sheldon-lin) and Prof. [Andrei Badescu](https://www.statistics.utoronto.ca/people/directories/all-faculty/andrei-badescu).
+I am a PhD student in actuarial science at the University of Toronto, supervised by Prof. [Sheldon Lin](https://www.statistics.utoronto.ca/people/directories/all-faculty/sheldon-lin) and Prof. [Andrei Badescu](https://www.statistics.utoronto.ca/people/directories/all-faculty/andrei-badescu).
 Prior to my current studies, I received my Honours Bachelor of Science in Actuarial Science and my [Masters in Financial Insurance (MFI)](https://mfi.utoronto.ca/)